 Linn County, Sons of Champlin, Charlie Musselwhite, 9/6-7/68.
 Sound Factory, Sacramento, CA; another excellent poster in this attractive series; this one by "Pennington" with yellow background, background engraving in blue green with image of some Roman Empire scene or something of that ilk, can't really describe it.
 Bright red lettering completes the look; this is a very attractive and not very well known poster; beautiful NM copy $250.

-Chambers Brothers, Quicksilver Messenger Service, Sons of Champlin, Creedence Clearwater Revival; 7/28/1968, Frost Amphitheater, Stanford University, Palo Alto, CA; fabulous lineup for this "Stanford Summer Rock Concert"; standard-sized poster with a bright green background and the center line-drawing image of a dove on the wing with a flower in its mouth; fairly nice poster, not well known, One copy, very strong VG+ with a couple of almost invisible staple holes, very clean $110.
-Second copy VG+, no pinholes but light rippling at the bottom; light water stain on reverse but almost invisible on front, $75.00.
+Chambers Brothers, Quicksilver Messenger Service, Sons of Champlin, Creedence Clearwater Revival; 7/28/1968, Frost Amphitheater, Stanford University, Palo Alto, CA; fabulous lineup for this "Stanford Summer Rock Concert"; standard-sized poster with a bright green background and the center line-drawing image of a dove on the wing with a flower in its mouth; fairly nice poster, not well known, One copy, VG+, no pinholes but light rippling at the bottom; light water stain on reverse but almost invisible on front, $75.00.
 I also have a nice framed copy that appears to be in NM condition, asking $140 but I am not big on shipping framed items and the cost of doing so might be prohibitive.
 Inquire if interested. (*)

 The Swingin' Deacons, 8/16/1961, American Legion Hall, Mill Valley, CA, 11" x 13.5" poster with crude orange-red block lettering on white card stock.
 Incredibly rare and historic item since the Swingin' Deacons were one of the earliest bands of legendary guitarist John Cipollina.
-I was fortunate enough to get a few copies of these posters many years ago and am now putting one on my list for the first time.
+I was fortunate enough to get a few copies of these posters many years ago and am now putting one on my list.
 Conditions VG+, with general age, asking $500 or a good trade.

 The Swingin' Deacons, 8/23/1961, American Legion Hall, Mill Valley, CA, 11" x 13.5" poster with crude black lettering on pink card stock.
 See description above.
 I think this is my last extra copy of this one, condition VG, OK but some wrinkles and age in the paper; amazing this exists at all!
 Would prefer a trade for this one since it is probably my last extra copy but I might be talked out of it if the price is right...